hmrc/file-upload/README.md

 The following is an example request to the callbackUrl.
 Should comprise of:
 * Envelope Id
 * File Id
 * Status which will show the current status.
-Possible values are QUARANTINED, CLEANED or ERROR
+Possible values are QUARANTINED, CLEANED, INFECTED or ERROR
 * Reason which is optional and only occurs when status is ERROR

 Request (POST)